BioBoost/object-oriented-programming-using-java/11_defining_classes/readme.md

 Most of the syntax shown previous will be explained in the next chapters.
 The only important things to notice here is that the method also needs to be made `public` if you wish to be able to call it from main.

-Another important this to note is that the `center.` notation is removed from the `x` and `y` variables inside the `println()` call.
+Another important thing to note is that the `center.` notation is removed from the `x` and `y` variables inside the `println()` call.
 This is not needed anymore as we can access the attributes directly by their name when we are inside a method of that same class.

 Now the code below should output exactly the same as previously, but it is structured much more logically.
-All the data and behaviour of a point is encapsulated inside of the class `Point`.
+All the data and behavior of a point is encapsulated inside of the class `Point`.

 ```java
 public static void main(String[] args) {